Bubbly Creek: Present situation

 Two heavily polluted streams that joined to create the South Fork were later filled in, but their courses can still be seen today in the configuration of streets and railroad tracks in the area.
 The area has been increasingly occupied by residential development such as Bridgeport Village; a program to oxygenate the creek by continuously injecting compressed air into the water has met with limited success, although the creek's odor has been much reduced.
 Some fish and vegetation have returned in recent decades.

 Areas near the creek have been designated for recreational uses including parks, and developers and the city agreed on a 60 ft setback to allow for remediation.
 However, during heavy rains, millions of gallons of wastewater continue to be dumped into the stagnant creek by the Metropolitan Water Reclamation District of Greater Chicago.

-As of 2007, the City of Chicago and the Army Corps of Engineers were considering a $2.65 million feasibility study to look at restoration options, which would have implications for the remainder of the Chicago River system due to the unusual challenges of Bubbly Creek.
-The creek's waters are largely stagnant, having little gravitational flow; the study investigated several possibilities, including a meandering stream amid a wetland, to restore an oxygenated system.
-The U.S. Army Corps of Engineers had proposed restoring about 44 acre of water and surrounding land, in part by covering the creek bottom with 6 in of sand and 6 in of rocks.
-The actual renovation project was expected to cost $15.4 million.
-In 2015, the project was stalled, due to contamination discovered in the creek's sediments.
+As of 2007, the city and the Army Corps of Engineers were considering a $2.65 million feasibility study to look at restoration options, which would have implications for the remainder of the Chicago River system due to the unusual challenges of Bubbly Creek.
+The creek's waters are largely stagnant, having little gradient; the study investigated several possibilities, including a meandering stream amid a wetland, to restore an oxygenated system.
+The Corps had proposed restoring about 44 acre of water and surrounding land, in part by covering the creek bottom with 6 in of sand and 6 in of rocks.
+The renovation project was expected to cost $15.4 million.
+In 2015 the project was stalled due to contamination discovered in the creek's sediments.

 A private society has opened the Chicago Maritime Museum, a museum and memorialization of Chicago's river and maritime heritage, on 35th Street adjacent to Bubbly Creek.
 Cleanup of Bubbly Creek by groups like Urban Rivers and Friends of the Chicago River have resulted in increased wildlife sightings, including beavers and a bald eagle.
-In February of 2025, Urban Rivers captured video of a "remarkably rotund" beaver near Bubbly Creek.
-The beaver was subsequently named "Ida Beav Wells."